howtographql/howtographql/content/backend/graphql-js/0-introduction.md

 In this tutorial, you'll learn how to build an _idiomatic_ GraphQL server entirely from scratch.
 You are going to use the following technologies:

-* [`graphql-yoga`](https://github.com/prisma/graphql-yoga): Fully-featured GraphQL server with focus on easy setup, performance & great developer experience.
+* [`graphql-yoga`](https://github.com/prisma/graphql-yoga): A fully-featured GraphQL server with a focus on easy setup, performance & great developer experience.
 It is built on top of [Express](https://expressjs.com/), [`apollo-server`](https://github.com/apollographql/apollo-server), [`graphql-js`](https://github.com/graphql/graphql-js) and more.
-* [Prisma](https://www.prisma.io/): Prisma replaces traditional ORMs.
-Use the Prisma client to implement your GraphQL resolvers and simplify database access
+* [Prisma](https://www.prisma.io/): Replaces traditional ORMs.
+Use the Prisma client to implement your GraphQL resolvers and simplify database access.
-* [GraphQL Playground](https://github.com/prisma/graphql-playground): "GraphQL IDE" that allows to interactively explore the functionality of a GraphQL API by sending queries and mutations to it.
+* [GraphQL Playground](https://github.com/prisma/graphql-playground): A "GraphQL IDE" that allows you to interactively explore the functionality of a GraphQL API by sending queries and mutations to it.
 It's somewhat similar to [Postman](https://www.getpostman.com/) which offers comparable functionality for REST APIs.
-Among other things, a GraphQL Playground...
+Among other things, a GraphQL Playground:
-  * ... auto-generates a comprehensive documentation for all available API operations.
+  * Auto-generates comprehensive documentation for all available API operations.
-  * ... provides an editor where you can write queries, mutations & subscriptions, with auto-completion(!) and syntax highlighting.
+  * Provides an editor where you can write queries, mutations & subscriptions, with auto-completion(!) and syntax highlighting.
-  * ... lets you easily share your API operations.
+  * Lets you easily share your API operations.

 ### What to expect

 The goal of this tutorial is to build an API for a [Hacker News](https://news.ycombinator.com/) clone.
 Here is a quick rundown of what to expect in this tutorial.

 You'll start by learning the basics of how a GraphQL server works, simply by defining a [_GraphQL schema_](https://www.prisma.io/blog/graphql-server-basics-the-schema-ac5e2950214e) for the server and writing corresponding _resolver functions_.
-In the beginning, these resolvers will only work with data that's stored in-memory - so nothing will be persisted beyond the runtime of the server.
+In the beginning, these resolvers will only work with data that's stored in-memory - so nothing will persist beyond the runtime of the server.

 Because nobody wants a server that's not able to store and persist data, you're going to add a database layer to it.
-The database layer is powered by [Prisma](https://www.prisma.io/) and will be connected to your GraphQL server via the [Prisma client](https://www.prisma.io/docs/prisma-client).
+The database layer is powered by [Prisma](https://www.prisma.io/) and will be connected to your GraphQL server via the [Prisma client](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-client/api#overview).

 Once you have the database connected, you are going to add more advanced features to the API.